10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels

 A photograph of a middle-aged woman with black hair reclining on a crocheted couch and wearing a chunky cable-knit pink sweater

-One of Marian Keyes’ books that is especially similar to Mary Kay Andrews’ books is The Brightest Star in the Sky, published in 2009.
+One of Marian Keyes’ books that is especially similar to Mary Kay Andrews’ is The Brightest Star in the Sky, published in 2009.
 The novel is set in a Dublin apartment building and follows the lives of several residents, each dealing with their struggles and challenges.

 “The years have been good to you.
 It’s the weekends that have done the damage.”